-On the other hand, if after the update of the CSA you come to the conclusion that the long-term toxicity tests are still required to refine the risk assessment, you should further consider the Integrated Testing Strategy (ITS) for aquatic toxicity as described in ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b (Section R.7.8.5., including Figure R.7.8-4).
+On the other hand, if after the update of the CSA you come to the conclusion that the longterm toxicity tests are still required to refine the risk assessment, you should further consider the Integrated Testing Strategy (ITS) for aquatic toxicity as described in ECHA Guidance on information requirements and chemical safety assessment (version 4.0, June 2017), Chapter R7b (Section R.7.8.5., including Figure R.7.8-4).
 According to the ITS, if based on acute aquatic toxicity data neither fish nor invertebrates are shown to be substantially less sensitive than other trophic levels (i.e. fish, invertebrates, algae), long-term studies may be required on both fish and invertebrates.
 In such case, according to the ITS, the long-term Daphnia study is to be conducted first.
 If based on the results of the long-term Daphnia study and the application of a relevant assessment factor, no risks are observed (PEC/PNEC<1), no long-term fish testing may need to be conducted.
 However, if a risk is indicated, the long-term fish study needs to be conducted.

+10. Robust study summary (RSS) for

+ready biodegradability (Annex VII, Section

+OR

-10 .
-Robust study summary (RSS) for, ready biodegradability (Annex VII, Section 9.2.1.1.); OR Ready biodegradability study (Annex VII, Section 9.2.1.1.) section be pre y biodegradability" is a standard information requirement as laid down in Annex VII, n 9.2.1.1. of the REACH Regulation.
-Adequate information on this endpoint needs to esent in the technical dossier for the registered substance to meet this information ement. studie concer for the ermore, pursuant to Article 10 (a)(vii) and Annex I, Section 3.1.5. if there are several as addressing the same effect, then, the study or studies giving rise to the highest arn shall be used to draw the conclusion and a robust study summary shall be prepared at study or studies and included as part of the technical dossier.
-Robust study haries will be required of all key data used in the hazard assessment.
-9.2.1. ave provided the following seven study summaries to fulfill the Annex VII section 1. information requirement of Ready biodegradability (IUCLID section 5.2.1): Key study on sodium toluene sulphonate, according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test): , reliability 1, GLP, result: 99.8% degradation after 2.
-28d.
-Supporting study on the registered substance according to OECD Guideline 301D (Ready Biodegradability: Closed Bottle Test): , reliability 2, GLP not specified, result: 50% 3. degradation after 28d.
-Supporting study on the registered substance according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test): , reliability 1, GLP, result: >100% degradation 4. after 28d.
-Supporting study on calcium (xylenes and 4-ethylbenzene) sulphonate according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test): , reliability 1, GLP, 5. result: 69-87% degradation after 29d.
-Supporting study on sodium (xylenes and 4-ethylbenzene) sulphonate according to OECD Guideline 301 D (Ready Biodegradability: Closed Bottle Test): 6. specified, result: 40% degradation after 28d.
-Supporting study on sodium (xylenes and 4-ethylbenzene) sulphonate according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test): reliability 2, GLP not specified, result: 86-88% degradation after 28d.
+Ready biodegradability study (Annex VII, Section 9.2.1.1.)

+"Ready biodegradability" is a standard information requirement as laid down in Annex VII, section 9.2.1.1. of the REACH Regulation.
+Adequate information on this endpoint needs to be present in the technical dossier for the registered substance to meet this information requirement.

+Furthermore, pursuant to Article 10 (a)(vii) and Annex I, Section 3.1.5. if there are several studies addressing the same effect, then, the study or studies giving rise to the highest concern shall be used to draw the conclusion and a robust study summary shall be prepared for that study or studies and included as part of the technical dossier.
+Robust study summaries will be required of all key data used in the hazard assessment.

+You have provided the following seven study summaries to fulfill the Annex VII section 9.2.1.1. information requirement of Ready biodegradability (IUCLID section 5.2.1):

+- Key study on sodium toluene sulphonate according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test): reliability 1, GLP, result: 99.8% degradation after 28d. - Supporting study on sodium cumene sulphonate according to OECD Guideline 301D (Ready Biodegradability: Closed Bottle Test): Interpret according to OECD Guideline 301D Interpret according to OECD Guideline 301D degradation after 28d.
+3. Supporting study on sodium cumene sulphonate according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test):

+reliability 1, GLP, result: >100% degradation

+after 28d.

-OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test):
+4. Supporting study on calcium (xylenes and 4-ethylbenzene) sulphonate according to OECD Guideline 301B (Ready Biodegradability: CO2 Evolution Test):